dmytrovoytko/ml-churn-prediction/README.md

 Also I experimented with hyperparameter tuning to improve metrics.

-Comparison of modeling in jupyter notebook:
+**Comparison of performance** for models trained in Jupyter notebook:

 ![Models comparison](/EDA/model-comparison.png)

 ## Python scripts for data pre-processing and training